Monthly weather averages & travel planning

 Humidity

-August ranks 6th sunniest of the year in Cusco, with an average 10 daily sunshine hours.
+August ranks 1st sunniest of the year in Cusco, with an average 11 daily sunshine hours.
 The driest months are June, July, and August.
 October is the hottest month (17°C avg high); January is the coolest (15°C).
 From here, temperatures fall 0°C into September.
 Compared to last month (July: 15°C high, 3 rain days), August is warmer and wetter.
-August sits in the middle of the annual sunshine ranking for Cusco, offering a reasonable balance of good weather and manageable crowds.
+August is among the top three sunniest months to visit Cusco.

 | Month | High | Low | Rain Days | Sun | Details |